eslavov11/honest-car-parts-store/README.md

 # honest-car-parts-store
-Decentralized Car Parts Store Application
+Decentralized Honest Car Parts Store Application which aims to significantly reduce the possibility of customers purchasing stolen car parts.

+The DApp is implemented in the Ethereum network.